belousm/midas/README.md

 ```

 ### Model setup
 All parameters for modilng are stored in [params.yaml](https://github.com/belousm/midas/blob/master/params.yaml).
-So you can easily adjust model parameters.
+So you can easily adjust it to modify models behavior.

 ### Examples of results
 #### Examples for trend